kevindelord/kevindelord.github.io/_posts/2016-06-29-code-quality.md

 struct API {

     // Endpoints
     enum Endpoint               : String {
         case Formula            = "formula"
         case PDF                = "pdf"
         case ProductId          = "productid"
     }
 }
 {% endhighlight %}

 ## Defines also in a dedicated file

 A define is a value used to configure and modify how the app reacts.
-They should be written in the Defines file.
+They should be written in the `Defines.swift` or `Defines.h` file.

-In the end this file should be pretty small with just defines (Obj-C) or static variables (Swift) to really control the app:
+In the end this file should be pretty small with just `#define` (Obj-C) or static variables (Swift) to really control the app:

-- enable log or not.
+- Enable log or not.
-- reset the database.
+- Reset the database.
-- unable the DEBUG mode for some libraries.
+- Unable the DEBUG mode for some libraries.
-- disable a feature or not.
+- Disable a feature or not.

 Here is an example in Swift:

 {% highlight swift %}

-//
-// Debug
+// MARK: - Debug
-//

 #if DEBUG
 private let _isDebug = true
 #else
 private let _isDebug = false
 #endif

-//
-// Configuration
+// MARK: - Configuration
-//

 struct Configuration {
 	static let DebugAppirater      = (false && _isDebug)
 	static let RestoreDatabase     = (false && _isDebug)
 	static let EtagDisabled        = (false && _isDebug)
 }

-//
-// Verbose
+// MARK: - Verbose
-//

 struct Verbose {

     // Manager and helpers
     struct Manager {
         static let API                 = false
         static let JSON                = false
         static let DB                  = false
     }

     // Database model entities
     struct DB {
         static let Formula             = false
         static let Variant             = false
         static let Item                = false
 	}
 }
 {% endhighlight %}